plone/training/theming/adv-resource-registry.rst

        background: green;
    }

-or just use it as a mixin like this:
+Or just use it as a mixin like this:

 .. code-block:: css